bcrodrigo/capstone_project/references/Dataset_Details.md

     └── Smoke_confounding_elements/
 ```

 The dataset is used in reference [^2], to train MobileNetV3 under different strategies.
+Note that in the publication, the images are organized in the folder structure detailed above.
+The kaggle link however, only provides 3 folders with train test and validation images.

 **Number of images:** 2700 images in total with
 - 40% fire